 ► Summary of the article (done by the Journal of Regulation and Compliance): Compliance and Incentives appear at first glance to be totally opposite.
 For two major reasons.
 Firstly, because sanctions have a central place in Compliance Law and that the incentives suppose an absence of constraint on the operators.
 Secondly, because the incentives are linked to self-regulation and that Compliance Law assumes a strong presence of public authorities.
 Thus, one should choose: either Compliance or Incentives!
 Either the effectiveness of one or the effectiveness of the others; either the techniques of one, or the techniques of others; either the philosophy of one or the philosophy of the other.
 Resign oneself to the waste that such a necessary choice would imply.
 But to put the terms in this way amounts to thinking poorly about the situations and reducing the fields of the solutions they call for.
 If we take a rich definition of Compliance Law, we can on the contrary articulate Compliance and Incentives.
 From this perspective, sanctions can no longer become what blocks the use of incentives but, on the contrary, what constitutes them.
 Even more, the coupling between the Incentives and the requirements of Compliance Law must be strongly encouraged, as soon as the public authorities supervise in Ex Ante all the initiatives taken by the "crucial operators".

-This working document deals with the first issue.
+This article deals with the first issue.
 Indeed, the so-called incentive theory targets mechanisms which do not directly resort to constraint.
 They would therefore have little place in Compliance Law.
 But it seems saturated with sanction procedures.
 We can even say that it seems to put them at the center, the public authorities presenting the number of sanctions as a sign of success, while the companies seem obsessed with their prospects, the two concerns ending in such a strange convergence that are the Convention Judiciaire d'Intérêt Public (non-prosecution agreement).